Do You Know What’s Being Deducted From Your Paycheck?

 Some employers also allow you to make contributions directly to a retirement plan — such as a 401k or 403b plan — through payroll deductions.
 When you make contributions to a pre-tax plan such as a traditional 401k or 403b plan, that portion of your paycheck isn’t subject to income tax withholding.
 However, you still pay payroll taxes on the money.

-If you make contributions to a Roth retirement plan, you won't get a break on your income taxes immediately, because contributions aren't excluded from taxable income.
+If you make contributions to a Roth retirement plan, you won’t get a break on your income taxes immediately, because contributions are considered after-tax money and are not excluded from taxable income.
 However, you will get to take out distributions tax-free in retirement.

 Usually, getting a bonus brings great joy to an employee’s face — until she sees how much of the bonus she actually takes home.
 Bonuses are subject to different withholding rules than a normal paycheck, and this often results in a lot more money being withheld.

-For bonuses up to $1 million, your employer has the option to withhold a flat 25 percent of the payment.
-So, if you're anticipating a $5,000 bonus, you'll see the first $1,250 withheld for federal income taxes.
+For bonuses up to $1 million, your employer has the option to withhold a flat 22% of the payment, which is called the percentage method.
+So, if you’re anticipating a $5,000 bonus, you’ll see the first $1,100 withheld for federal income taxes.

-If you're fortunate enough to earn a bonus of more than $1 million, don't get too excited: You'll see any excess wages over $1 million taxed at a 39.6 percent rate.
+If you’re fortunate enough to earn a bonus of more than $1 million, don’t get too excited: You’ll see any excess wages over $1 million taxed at a much higher rate of 37%.